Lindydancer/objc-font-lock/README.md

 ## Implementation

-An Objective-C method call is on one the following forms
+An Objective-C method call is on one the following forms:

     [expression func]
     [expression func: expression func: expression....]